Youth Endowment Fund Funding Round #1 – Preventing youth crime and violence

 We welcome applications from charities and social enterprises, public sector agencies (including schools, local authorities, police forces) and for-profit organisations operating in England and/or Wales.
 Organisations can apply in partnership, with one organisation as the lead applicant.

 Applicants need to have experience of working with young people (either directly, or indirectly in a way which improves their outcomes) and if the funding is sought for an existing intervention, it must be used to expand this work.

 Interventions need to have a clear theory of change which explains how they reduce offending, informed by the available evidence.

-Applicants can apply for up to two years of funding, and although there is no upper limit, applicants must be in a position to use the first £100,000 of funding within the first six months of the grant (October 2019 – March 2020).
+Applicants for the first round could apply for up to two years of funding, and although there was no upper limit, applicants must have been in a position to use the first £100,000 of funding within the first six months of the grant (October 2019 – March 2020).

 Am I eligible?